SleepyLili/tlapbot/README.md

 # Tlapbot
-Tlapbot is an [Owncast](https://owncast.online/) bot that adds channel points and channel point redeems to Owncast.
+Tlapbot is an [Owncast](https://owncast.online/) bot that adds channel points and channel point redeems to your Owncast page.

 This bot is currently in-development.
-The goal is to have an experience similar to [Twitch channel points](https://help.twitch.tv/s/article/viewer-channel-point-guide), while making use of [Owncast webhooks](https://owncast.online/thirdparty/webhooks/) and especially
+The goal is to have an experience similar to [Twitch channel points](https://help.twitch.tv/s/article/viewer-channel-point-guide) by making use of [Owncast webhooks](https://owncast.online/thirdparty/webhooks/) and
 [External actions](https://owncast.online/thirdparty/actions/).
 ## Features
 The bot gives points to everyone in chat -- 10 points every 10 minutes by